Ilikai Marina

 No analysis available

-I reviewed all public remarks for explicit language indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found no references.
-Because there is no mention in any listing remarks, VA approval cannot be confirmed.
+I reviewed all public remarks for explicit terms indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found none.
+Because there is no mention across the listings, I report false with medium confidence.
+If a seller/manager or other verification states otherwise, that would supersede this absence.

-I searched the remarks for explicit insurance coverage language (e.g., 'fully insured', 'walls-in coverage', 'comprehensive building insurance').
-The listings do not state that the HOA provides full/walls-in insurance.
-With no explicit mention, the feature is set to false with medium confidence.
+I reviewed all public remarks for explicit HOA/building insurance language (terms like 'fully insured', 'walls-in coverage', or 'comprehensive building insurance').
+Remarks include what maintenance fees cover (central AC, electricity, cable, internet, hot water, sewer, etc.) but do not state that the HOA carries full/walls-in insurance.
+Given the lack of explicit mention, the feature is set to false with medium confidence.

 No analysis available